 Divine Mercy Catholic Academy strives to keep our tuition as affordable as possible.
 Our actual costs are greater than tuition alone.
 Therefore we offer a variety of fundraising fundraising options that make it possible for our families to earn up to $800 in profit credits, which we use to offset the overall financial burden of the school.

 Each family is required to either raise $800 annually through the school’s approved fundraising options or make payments toward their $800 requirement through FACTS.
 Families may pay the $800 commitment in full at any point during the academic year.

-New with the current 2017-2018 year, our managing Board of Directors has approved an additional incentive whereby any family that raises MORE than the $800 minimum profit, will have one half of the excess over $800 applied to their tuition bill for the following year.
+As an additional incentive, any family that raises MORE than the $800 minimum profit, will have one half of the excess over $800 applied to their tuition bill for the following year.

 How Do I Meet My Family's Annual Fundraising Commitment?

 We know that every dollar counts, and so DMCA provides fundraising opportunities for our families to generate money by selling desirable items to family, friends and co-workers.

 Families are not required to participate in every fundraising opportunity.
 Some families have better results working one type of fundraiser than another.

 Please pick and choose the opportunities that will be the most successful for your family and that will best help achieve your fundraising commitment.

 Who Keeps Track of My Family's Fundraising Efforts?